luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 	*We don't know what happen to this person in school, but usually there are ups and downs.
 Some people often assign positive meanings to daily life events, whereas, some people magnify the negativity of one event.*

-* “Should” Statements.
-A pattern of having internal expectations or demands on oneself, without whether it's reasonable to have these expectations or not.
+* **“Should” Statements** A pattern of having internal expectations or demands on oneself, without whether it's reasonable to have these expectations or not.

 	Example:
 	- I shouldn’t have made so many mistakes.